How to Get a Mortgage Loan without Tax Returns and Traditional Income Documentation

 So what are you supposed to do to get a house if you do not have tax returns available?
-Despite what some people think, there still are some ‘no doc’ mortgage loans on the market.
+Despite what some people think, there still are some ‘no doc’ loan programs on the market.
 Getting one is of course trickier than a decade ago, but with some work, you may be able to get the green light on a mortgage loan without tax returns.

 More About No Doc Loans

-No doc loans may also be known now as stated income or low doc loans.
+No doc loans may also be known now as stated income or low documented loans.
 They are made for those who do not have tax returns or other typical documents for getting a no doc mortgage loan.
 Another common issue is that people want to keep their personal and financial information confidential.
 Learn how to buy a home with a no doc loan.

 Still, depending upon the lender, you will probably need to show evidence of income, even if you do not have tax returns.
-No doc loans are a greater risk for lenders; the mortgage crash was in part due to risky no doc loans defaulting.
+No doc loans are a greater risk for mortgage lenders; the market crash was in part due to risky no doc loans defaulting.
 The no doc refinance products have been performing better in recent years and that’s a good thing.

 Without a standard set of income proving documents, you will likely have a higher interest rate than a regular, full doc loan.
 It is possible that you will have to try several smaller banks to see if anyone will help you.
-Big banks generally no longer offer no doc or low doc loans.
+Big banks generally no longer offer no ratio, no doc or low doc loans.

 Without tax returns, some smaller lenders may agree to review your bank statements.
 As a self-employed person, sometimes your bank statements are a better reflection of your cash flow situation than tax returns.

 Without tax records, you can plan on needing to have a very good credit score.
 Your score will need to be in the mid-700’s to have a chance of getting a low doc or no doc loan.
 We anticipate that mortgage lenders and subprime loan brokers will loosen the guidelines in 2018 and it may be easier to get approved for a no-doc loan.